Magnetometer: SQUID magnetometer

 SQUIDs, or superconducting quantum interference devices, measure extremely small changes in magnetic fields.
 They are very sensitive vector magnetometers, with noise levels as low as 3 fT⋅Hz^{−1/2} in commercial instruments and 0.4 fT⋅Hz^{−1/2} in experimental devices.
 Many liquid-helium-cooled commercial SQUIDs achieve a flat noise spectrum from near DC (less than 1 Hz) to tens of kilohertz, making such devices ideal for time-domain biomagnetic signal measurements.
-SERF atomic magnetometers demonstrated in laboratories so far reach competitive noise floor but in relatively small frequency ranges.
+SERF atomic magnetometers (see below) demonstrated in laboratories so far reach a competitive noise floor but in relatively small frequency ranges.

 SQUID magnetometers require cooling with liquid helium (4.2 K) or liquid nitrogen (77 K) to operate, hence the packaging requirements to use them are rather stringent both from a thermal-mechanical as well as magnetic standpoint.
 SQUID magnetometers are most commonly used to measure the magnetic fields produced by laboratory samples, also for brain or heart activity (magnetoencephalography and magnetocardiography, respectively).
 Geophysical surveys use SQUIDs from time to time, but the logistics of cooling the SQUID are much more complicated than other magnetometers that operate at room temperature.